Here's a few answers to the most common questions we get asked, if you can't find your answer here, please contact us....

 As long as we are not in a heavily congested area or near to an airport (or other restricted airspace) and not trespassing we can usually fly without issues.
 All 'missions' are subject to a site inspection during which we'll be able to highlight any potential problems.
 Most public parks in the UK are unsuitable for flying.
 Certain areas such as the National Trust and English Heritage require us to obtain prior permission.
 All our operations must be carried out during daylight hours (30 minutes before sunrise and 30 minutes after sunset)

-Without acquiring extended permissions from the CAA we are unable to fly above open air gatherings where more than 1000 people are attending.
+Without acquiring extended permissions from the CAA we are unable to fly directly above open air gatherings where more than 1000 people are attending.
+However, we can often arrange coverage of events from outside the perimeter or from specially segregated areas within the event.
+Contact us to discuss individual events

 Yes, we can offer a full wedding photography/video package.
 Also we are happy to work with and be guided by your existing wedding photographer to provide additional images and video footage for them to include in your final wedding albums.